lsst-sqre/BitlyOAuth2ProxySession/README.md

 behind the Bitly proxy.
 Our _particular_ use case right now is for a monitoring system to be able to check on web pages that require authentication.
 There's one class, the imaginatively-named `Session`.

+## Installation

+`pip install bitly-oauth2-proxy-session`

+Or check out the repository, `cd` to its root directory, and `python setup.py install`.
+It requires a fairly recent `requests` (2.8.1 or later).

 ## Instance Attributes